h2oai/driverlessai-tutorials/scoring-pipeline-deployment/python/docker/README.md

 You can run the docker container in interactive model, and can experiment with the HTTP and TCP endpoints.

-Execute the command `docker run -it scoretest:latest`.
+Execute the command `docker run -it --rm scoretest:latest`.
 Once connected you will be in the `scoring-pipeline` directory.

 To run `example.py` you can follow the below steps once you are connected using SSH